Pet Owners

 Emergencies

 Emergency walk-ins are welcome 24/7/365—no appointment needed.
 Pets are seen by medical priority, followed by order of arrival.
+If you have questions or would like to notify our team of your arrival for an emergency visit, please call 412-373-4200.

 Learn More